-I'm a hair-dye-aholic.
-Can't stop.
-Orange is fun, and who doesn't like being compared to Haley Williams?
+I'm a hair-dye-aholic that can't stop.
+Orange is a fun color, and who doesn't like being compared to Haley Williams?
 It's like Vitamin C never sang Graduation.
-I had planned to go orange for a while, and I intended to use Manic Panic Psychadelic Sunset mixed with Manic Panic Sunshine.
+I had planned to go orange for a while, and I intended to use Manic Panic Psychedelic Sunset mixed with Manic Panic Sunshine.
 Before you do that, there are a few steps you need to take!

-Because bleaching your hair sucks, I try to avoid it.
-I will bleach my roots after about an inch of growth, but try to avoid bleaching the length.
+Bleaching your hair isn't a fun process, and I usually try to avoid it.
+I typically bleach my roots after about an inch of growth, but try to avoid bleaching the length.
 This helps manage the damage on already processed hair.
 My game plan each time I dye is to wash out the previous color as much as possible, bleach roots, and then hit it with the next color on the rainbow.
-When I decided I was ready to do orange, my hair was a pink, much-faded red color.
+When I decided I was ready to do orange, my hair was a pink and severely faded red color.

-So I did my usual process, and applied a mixture of MP's Psychedelic Sunset and Sunshine.
+I did my usual process and applied a mixture of MP's Psychedelic Sunset and Sunshine.
 I've used both of these dyes before, and mixing them together did not work as well as I had hoped.

 Below is a photo from a few years ago, when I used Psychadelic Sunset on its own.
 After that, my most recent attempt where I mixed Psychadelic Sunset with Sunshine.